Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Upstream sources.
 - [ ] Views.

-### In Azure DevOps, you create Project3.
-You need to meet the requirements of the project.
-What should you do first?

-- [x] From Azure DevOps, create a service endpoint.
-- [ ] From SonarQube, obtain an authentication token.
-- [ ] From Azure DevOps, modify the build definition.
-- [ ] From SonarQube, create a project.

 ### question 166 NO IDEA

 ### You have 50 Node.js-based projects that you scan by using WhiteSource.
 Each project includes Package.json, Package-lock.json, and Npm-shrinkwrap.json files.
 You need to minimize the number of libraries reports by WhiteSource to only the libraries that you explicitly reference.
 What should you do?